LoveDaisy/ice_halo_sim/matlab/README.md

 * Arbitrary orientation of crystals, including uniform distributed in an angle range, uniform distributed on a sphere, Gaussian distributed with given mean and standard deviation.
 * Multi-wave result visualization.
 It reads the binary file produced by C++ version and visulize the result.
-  It depends on my another project [Spectral Renderer](https://github.com/LoveDaisy/spec_render).
+  It depends on my another project [Spectrum Renderer](https://github.com/LoveDaisy/spec_render).
   <img src="figs/sim04E_52M.jpg" width="400">
 * Crystal shape visualization.